The Theatre School > About > Faculty & Staff > Theatre Studies > Azar Kazemi

 MFA The Theatre School at DePaul University

-Azar Kazemi is the Founding Artistic Director at The Blind Owl, a socially-charged theatre where the political and personal collide.
-She most recently directed The Wizards by Ricardo Gamboa as part of the Goodman Theatre's New Stages Festival.
-Some of Azar's Chicago directing credits include: the U.S. premiere of debbie tucker green's dirty butterfly, the mid-west premiere of Jack's Precious Moment by Samuel D. Hunter, Crave by Sarah Kane, and The Coming World by Christopher Shinn.
-She is a graduate of DePaul University's MFA Directing program and currently teaches at DePaul as an adjunct professor of Theatre Studies.
-Her classes include: Race & Ethnicity in American Theatre, Politics, Pop Culture & the Stage, Discover Chicago, and Collaboration.
-Azar has worked at the Oregon Shakespeare Festival, Goodman Theatre, Victory Gardens, Jackalope Theatre, Silk Road Rising, American Theatre Company, Chicago Dramatists, and Chicago Shakespeare Theater.
-In New York City Azar worked at The New Group where she assistant directed three Off-Broadway productions, two under the direction of her mentor Ethan Hawke.
+Azar Kazemi is first-generation Persian American and the founding Artistic Director at The Blind Owl, a socially-charged theatre where the political and personal collide.
+She most recently directed the critically acclaimed world premiere of Motherhouse by Tuckie White at Rivendell Theatre Ensemble.
+Some of Azar's other Chicago directing credits include: the U.S. premiere of debbie tucker green's dirty butterfly; the Midwest premiere of Jack's Precious Moment by Samuel D. Hunter; and Crave by Sarah Kane.
+Azar received her MFA from The Theatre School at DePaul University in 2011, where she has also been on faculty since 2015 and the Associate Diversity Advisor from 2020-2021.
+She has worked at the Goodman Theatre, Victory Gardens, Chicago Shakespeare, Jackalope Theatre, Silk Road Rising, American Theatre Company, Chicago Dramatists, and the Oregon Shakespeare Festival.
+In New York City, Azar worked at The New Group where she assistant directed three Off-Broadway productions, two under the direction of her mentor, Ethan Hawke.
+Azar received the 2020-21 Excellence in Teaching Award from The Theatre School at DePaul University.